Royal Society of Biology Photography Competition 2018

-We welcome entries that explore this theme at the molecular or sub-cellular level, illustrating the complexity of life which is only revealed to us with the aid of a microscope.
+We also welcome entries that explore this theme at a molecular or cellular level, illustrating regular patterns that can only be observed with the aid of a microscope such as cell division and gene expression.

 There are two categories in the competition, each with a cash prize: